romeucr/romeucr/README.md

 ### Hi there 👋

-A new developer is born! (or I hope so...)
-With the Covid19 pandemy, I started to study programming stuff.
+Started to study programming stuff while in quarantine because of Covid-19.

 🌱 I’m currently learning ...
  - Java